Essential info for understanding graffiti and street art.

 Please bear in mind that each graffiti artist follows their own, unique process in developing a signature style.
 In most cases, however, the process follows a few basic steps.

 Not all graffiti artists graduate to a piece (short for masterpiece) An easy way for me to grasp the development is to consider how much risk/time it took to create a piece.
-Graffiti artist tend to gradually risk more and more and spend more time on their art as they become more cheeky with authority.
+Graffiti artists tend to gradually risk more and more and spend more time on their art as they become more cheeky with authority.

 Also, bear in mind that I am ‘bencher’, a graffiti enthusiast, I don’t practice graffiti (yet), so if I have missed something please let me know in the comments below and I will be sure to add it.